 At the Academy we divide our grappling practices up into Escapes, Takedowns and Submissions along with learning the fundamentals of clinching and controlling.

-We often practice these techniques separately to build proficiency in the techniques.
+We often practice these techniques separately to build proficiency.
 However, more importantly, we blend them into Kumite to deal with the chaos of a resisting opponent.

 Knowing how to grapple is very important for overall combat as it will increase proficiency of general self-defence.

 Old school Okinawan masters have said that the Tegumi of their younger days helped a great deal with their Karate.